 In standard American roulette, a ball is spun around a wheel with 38 numbered pockets, landing randomly in one of them.
 The true odds of the ball landing on any one number are 38 to 1.
 The typical payout odds a casino will give on a one-number bet however, are 35 to 1.

 That $3 dollars is an example of the house edge.
 In real life, the house edge is much more complex, calculated across all the different bets possible.
-What matters is that the difference between the true odds and payout odds help the casino earn a profit while still letting players hit large payouts.
+What matters is that the difference between the true odds and payout odds help the house earn a profit while still letting players hit large payouts.